Skip to main content

 All countries in this analysis, except the U.S., guarantee government-provided health care coverage to all their residents.
 In addition to this public coverage, women in other countries also have the option to purchase additional, private coverage.
 In France, nearly all women have private coverage on top of their public plan.

 In the U.S., 14 percent of women ages 19–64 in 2023 reported being uninsured, including over a quarter of Hispanic women.
-Although substantial progress has been made since the enactment of the Affordable Care Act in 2010, many women under age 65 remain ineligible for public overage or cannot access affordable private coverage.
+Although substantial progress has been made since the enactment of the Affordable Care Act in 2010, many women under age 65 remain ineligible for public coverage or cannot access affordable private coverage.

 Gunja_health_care_women_how_us_compares_internationally_Exhibit_10